fabiospampinato/cash/README.md

 ### $.fn.prependTo

-Prepends first element in collection to the element.
+Prepends elements in a collection to the target element(s).

 ```js
 $(element).prependTo(element) // => collection